 Snapper

 We encourage you to read our detailed guide on how to catch snapper.
 Snapper season locally starts around October and finishes after March.
-The big reds migrate inshore during this time of year because water temperatures have increased providing ideal spawning conditions.
+The big reds migrate inshore during this time of year because water temperatures have increased, providing ideal spawning conditions.
 Dawn and dusk are generally considered the best times to be on the water.
-The most common snapper rods are 7 foot 6 inches in length with a weight class of 4-7 kilos paired with a 4000 or 5000 size reel spooled with 15-30 pound braid or mono and 40 pound leader.
+The most common snapper rods are 7 foot 6 inches long with a weight class of 4-7 kilos paired with a 4000 or 5000 size reel spooled with 15-30 pound braid or mono and 40 pound leader.
 You can choose to fish lighter or heavier.
-Recommended bait options include pilchards either full or half, silver whiting, squid, garfish, mackerel and mullet.
+Recommended bait options include pilchards, either whole or half, silver whiting, squid, garfish, mackerel and mullet.
 The best soft plastics are large jerk shads, whip baits, curl tails or paddle tails.
-Most are between 4 and 7 inches in size generally coupled with a ½ or ¼ ounce jig head.
-Some good options include Savage Gear Fat Curl Tails, Daiwa Bait Junkie Jerk shads & Berkley 7 inch turtleback worm, Zman curl tails.
+Most are between 4 and 7 inches in size, generally coupled with a ½ or ¼ ounce jig head.
+Some good options include Savage Gear Fat Curl Tails, Daiwa Bait Junkie Jerk shads & Berkley 7-inch turtleback worm, and Zman curl tails.

 Targeting Whiting at Wangim Walk